Online Shopping-A Boon For Myasthenics

 For me, it works wonderfully since I do not have to get ready and go out to shop, which for me is a 2-day project of making up the mind and preparing the body!
 Damn.

-Online shopping also works for people with nervous system disorders like Myasthenia Gravis because:
+Online shopping works beautifully for people with nervous system disorders like Myasthenia Gravis because:

 - There is no one staring at your bloated face and body.